attakdefand/icadLS/docs/assets/README.md

 ## Contents

-- `demo.gif` - Animated demo of the web interface
+- Placeholder for future demo images and diagrams
-- Other screenshots and diagrams
+- Currently empty, assets will be added as needed